Have student loans? You can still travel the world.

 I’m just curious if you or someone you know has taken on this lifestyle while buried in student loans?
 If so, how did they manage to balance that and make timely payments?
 I’ve been reading all of the information on making money while you travel, but I would like hear any firsthand advice if you have some.

 Ideally you want to get rid of all debts, but considering how common it is for people to owe $50K, $70K, $100K, it might not be feasible to get them entirely paid off before leaving.
-If you must, look into the income-based repayment plan (IBR) for your federal loans, which can reduce your monthly bills sometimes to nothing (but ultimately you’ll be in debt for much longer and pay more overall).
+If you must, consider refinancing your student loan or look into the income-based repayment plan (IBR) for your federal loans, which can reduce your monthly bills sometimes to nothing (but ultimately you’ll be in debt for much longer and pay more overall).
 Though there is a clause in this plan that states that the loans can be forgiven after 25 years in the program.

 Depending on your skills/experience/education, here are a few ideas: